Allan Yeomans: Aircraft

-He produced aircraft tooling for Qantas and the Royal Australian Air Force, undertook classified research for the Royal Australian Navy, built small ship componentry and transport equipment for the Australian Army.
+Yeomans produced aircraft tooling for Qantas and the Royal Australian Air Force, undertook classified research for the Royal Australian Navy, built small ship componentry and transport equipment for the Australian Army.

 He has logged several thousand hours racing gliders, a sport where he held a senior instructor rating.
 In 1968, he became the first person to cross the Australian Blue Mountains in a sailplane.
 He flies light aircraft, helicopters and gyrocopters and also ultralights where he held a Chief Flying Instructor rating.
 He is a competent meteorologist and has acted as advising meteorologist and task setter at State and National Gliding Competitions in Australia.

 In 2012, at age 81, he took up aerobatics and purchased his own Pitts Special S2B competition aerobatic biplane.
-He has now competed in three State aerobatic competition.
-The last being the 2016 New South Wales State Competition where he competed in Sportsman Class.
-At age 85 he is considered as one of the oldest competition aerobatic pilots in the world.
+He competed in State aerobatic competition, the last being the 2016 New South Wales State Competition where he competed in Sportsman Class.
+At age 85 he was considered as one of the oldest competition aerobatic pilots in the world.

 Global warming and climate change

-He commenced compiling information and warning people in talks and lectures about global warming in the mid to late 1980s.
-His book "PRIORITY ONE - Together We Can Beat Global Warming" resulted from those actions.
+Yeomans started compiling information and warning people in talks and lectures about global warming in the mid to late 1980s.
+His book Priority One - Together We Can Beat Global Warming resulted from those actions.
 The book relies heavily on both his experience in soil fertility enhancement, and meteorology.
 In 1990, he was the only non-American invited to attend, and to participate in, a three-day, twenty-two person "think tank" to define the future of agriculture in the United States.
 It was held at the Esalen Institute in Big-Sur, California.
 It resulted in the Asilomar Declaration on Sustainable Agriculture.
 At this conference he presented a paper "An Agricultural Solution to the Greenhouse Effect" in which he proposed the then novel concept of absorbing atmospheric carbon into soil by the systematic enhancement of soil fertility levels.
 The concept is becoming internationally accepted and has become the basic tenets of the organization, Carbon Farmers of America.

 His concept of the sequestration of atmospheric carbon dioxide by the enhancement of soil fertility was, as of 2010, adopted as policy by the Australian Federal Opposition parties.

-Allan Yeomans also strongly supports the overall adoption of nuclear energy for industrial power.
-He advocates for a switch to biofuels for all transport, and for these to be produced in what are currently tropical rain forests.
-He argues that we have no other safe practical alternatives.
-He criticizes what he considers the predilection of the major world environmental movements to species survival, while effectively ignoring meaningful global warming prevention issues.
+Allan Yeomans also strongly supported the overall adoption of nuclear energy for industrial power.
+He advocated for a switch to biofuels for all transport, and for these to be produced in what are currently tropical rain forests.
+He argued that we have no other safe practical alternatives.
+He criticized what he considered the predilection of the major world environmental movements to species survival, while effectively ignoring meaningful global warming prevention issues.